Awesome: Dead Beat

 - Remember that ghoul?
 The unstoppable ninja flesh-eater who nearly killed Harry in the alleyway?

 Sue ate him.
 Snap.
 Gulp.
 No more ghoul.

-Harry telling Mavra, in no uncertain terms, that if she ever tries to get to him through Murphy again, he will take her down with extreme prejudice is worth a mention, too.
+- Harry telling Mavra, in no uncertain terms, that if she ever tries to get to him through Murphy again, he will take her down with extreme prejudice.

 "I guess you don't get to be Merlin of the White Council by collecting bottle caps."

 - Luccio shows Harry why she's the captain of the Wardens by destroying thirty undead in under five seconds,the rest of the Wardens handle the rest and not one child is harmed in the process.